RushivArora/rushivarora.github.io/_pages/home.md

 ## News
+* [05/21/2024] New Paper on Representations in Reinforcement Learning; submitted!
+* [03/01/2024] Changing ORGs in Dell, we are now the AI Research and Innovation (AIRI) Group!
 * [11/02/2023] Paper accepted at IEEE T-ASE!
 * [10/12/2023] Joined the RL + Vision Lab at MILA as an External Collaborator!
 * [09/12/2023] New paper submitted to ICLR 2024!